 In with the Classeq G500 Glasswasher

 Introducing the Classeq G500, a direct replacement for the deprecated ECO3 glasswasher.
 Completely re-designed from the ground up, the Classeq G500 provides a simpler more effective glass washing system.

-Technology has become paramount to glasswasher design and that’s why we see the new G500 featuring built in software that constantly monitors water usage, temperature, chemical levels and wash cycles giving valuable data used to improve operational efficiency.
+Technology has become paramount to glasswasher design, and that’s why we see the new G500 featuring built in software that continually monitors water usage, temperature, chemical levels and wash cycles giving valuable data used to improve operational efficiency.

-One wash cycle will fit 20 pint glasses in the 500 basket and can run 30 cycles in one hour, that’s 600 pint glasses per hour meaning the G500 is still more than equipped for the busiest pubs, restaurants and catering establishments.
+One wash cycle will fit 20-pint glasses in the 500mm basket and can run 30 cycles in one hour, that’s 600-pint glasses per hour meaning the G500 is still more than equipped for the busiest pubs, restaurants and catering establishments.

-Bars, pubs, clubs and restaurants with a Classeq ECO3 glasswasher that are looking for a direct replacement should certainly consider the G500 on their next upgrade.
-It provides all the basic features operators have come to know and love, with some innovative new features that make it far more practical, and better looking for front of house environments!
+Bars, pubs, clubs and restaurants with a Classeq ECO3 glasswasher that are looking for a direct replacement should undoubtedly consider the G500 on their next upgrade.
+It provides all the necessary features operators have come to know and love, with some innovative new features that make it far more practical, and better looking for front of house environments!

 Those with a slightly higher budget may also consider the G500 DUO edition glasswasher, which adds even more features such as digital temperature display (for added safety) and options for integral water softeners (for added practicality).